JoshVarty/ProjectionBufferTutorial/README.md

 ProjectionBufferTutorial
 ========================

-Note: This project must be deployed to an instance of Visual Studio using Roslyn.
+**Note**: This project must be deployed to an instance of Visual Studio using Roslyn.

 This project demonstrates the use of projection buffers with C# Language Services.

-Before running, you must modify the *filePath* string in MyToolWindow.cs.
+Before running, you must modify the [filePath](https://github.com/JoshVarty/ProjectionBufferTutorial/blob/master/ProjectionBufferTutorial/MyToolWindow.cs#L24) string in [MyToolWindow.cs](https://github.com/JoshVarty/ProjectionBufferTutorial/blob/master/ProjectionBufferTutorial/MyToolWindow.cs).
 It must point to a valid C# file on your machine.

 After downloading, uou must modify the properties of the project as follows: